thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 #### The "Smart" Parent: `SupplierForm.svelte`
 - A specific component that knows everything about a `Wholesaler`.
 It provides the domain-specific `validate` and `submit` functions to the `FormShell`.

-#### Validation Strategy: Hybrid HTML5 with CSS Pseudo-classes
+#### Validation Strategy: Zod-Driven with HTML5 UX Enhancement

-The form architecture has been updated to leverage the browser's native HTML5 validation engine for a more performant and accessible user experience, while retaining the ability to implement complex business logic.
+The form architecture leverages the strengths of Zod and native browser validation for a robust and performant user experience.

+*   **Server-Side Zod Schemas as "Single Source of Truth":** The Zod schemas used in the API endpoints are the ultimate authority for data integrity.
-*   **Standard Rules in HTML:** All standard validations (`required`, `minlength`, `pattern`, `type="number"`, etc.) are defined directly as attributes on the `<input>` and `<select>` elements.
+*   **Standard Rules in HTML:** Simple validations (`required`, `minlength`, `pattern`, `type="email"`) are declared directly as attributes on the `<input>` elements.
+This enables instant, performant feedback from the browser.
 *   **Styling via Pure CSS:** Visual feedback for invalid fields is handled exclusively by the CSS `:invalid` pseudo-class.
-This eliminates JavaScript-driven class manipulation for styling.
-*   **"Smart Parent" for Business Logic:** The "Smart Parent" component (e.g., `SupplierForm`) provides a `validate` function that is responsible **only** for complex business rules that HTML cannot express (e.g., cross-field validation).
-This function returns a simple `errors` object.
+*   **"Smart Parent" for Complex UX Rules:** The "Smart Parent" component (e.g., `SupplierForm`) can optionally provide a `validate` function to check complex business rules (e.g., cross-field validation) *before submission* on the client.
+This serves to improve UX, not for data security.
-*   **"Dumb Shell" as Orchestrator:** The `FormShell` intelligently orchestrates the process.
-It calls the parent's `validate` function, uses the browser's `setCustomValidity()` API to inject the custom errors into the form's state, and then relies on `checkValidity()` and `reportValidity()` for the final validation result and UI feedback.
+*   **"Dumb Shell" as Orchestrator:** The `FormShell` uses the browser's `checkValidity()` and `reportValidity()` APIs to determine the final validation status before submission and to control UI feedback.
-*   **Validation on Mount:** The `FormShell` now performs an initial validation immediately after mounting to provide instant feedback on pre-filled "edit" forms.

 ### Case Study: Context-Aware Reusable Forms (`OfferingForm`)
 The `OfferingForm` is a prime example of the "Smart Parent / Dumb Shell" pattern applied to a complex, reusable component.
 It is designed to be used from two different navigation contexts: creating an offering for a specific supplier, or creating an offering for a specific product.